Among women, breast cancer is the most common cancer and the second most common cause of cancer deaths.

 During the examination, a doctor inspects the breasts for irregularities, dimpling, tightened skin, lumps, and a discharge.
 The doctor feels (palpates) each breast with a flat hand and checks for enlarged lymph nodes in the armpit—the area most breast cancers invade first—and above the collarbone.
 Normal lymph nodes cannot be felt through the skin, so those that can be felt are considered enlarged.
 However, noncancerous conditions can also cause lymph nodes to enlarge.
 Lymph nodes that can be felt are checked to see if they are abnormal.

-Mammography is usually done first if it was not the way the abnormality was detected.
-Mammography provides a reference for future comparison.
-It can also help identify tissue that should be removed and examined under a microscope (biopsied).
+Mammography can also help identify tissue that should be removed and examined under a microscope (biopsied).

-Ultrasonography is sometimes used to help distinguish between a fluid-filled sac (cyst) and a solid lump.
+Ultrasonography is sometimes used to help distinguish between a fluid-filled sac (cyst Breast Cysts Breast cysts are fluid-filled sacs that develop in the breast.
+(See also Overview of Breast Disorders and Breast Lumps.)
+Breast cysts are common.
+In some women, cysts develop frequently, sometimes... read more ) and a solid lump.
 This distinction is important because cysts are usually not cancerous.
 Cysts may be monitored (with no treatment) or drained (aspirated) with a small needle and syringe.
 The fluid from the cyst is examined to check for cancer cells only if any of the following occurs:

-Otherwise, the woman is checked again in 4 to 8 weeks.
+Otherwise, the woman is checked again in a few weeks.
 If the cyst can no longer be felt at this time, it is considered noncancerous.
 If it has reappeared, it is drained again, and the fluid is examined under a microscope.
-If the cyst reappears a third time or if it is still present after it was drained, a biopsy is done.
-Rarely, when cancer is suspected, cysts are removed.
+If the cyst reappears a third time or if it is still present after it was drained, a biopsy may be done.
+Rarely, when cancer is suspected, cysts are surgically removed.

 Doctors may do one of several types of biopsy: